PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ###### Protector's Challenge
 As the party approaches the chamber, a spectral figure clad in the regalia of a high priest of the Silver Flame materializes.
+> Show your faith and devotion to the Flame and answer one of my queries, and be allowed passage.

+Query 1
+> Name the martyr who gave themselves to kindle the Silver Flame and describe their sacrifice.

+Query 2

 ###### Riddle
 > "In the depths of knowledge, the flame's truth resides.
 Slot the text that binds the light, and the path before shall open wide.